Frequently asked questions about affordable housing

 A commuted sum is a cash payment made in lieu of the onsite provision of affordable housing.
 There are limited circumstances in which commuted sums are appropriate, as defined in the relevant Wiltshire Council planning policies.
 Where a commuted sum is agreed upon, it would be used to provide affordable housing elsewhere in Wiltshire and would be subject to Member approval.

 All affordable housing in Wiltshire is advertised through Homes4Wiltshire.
 You will need to register with Homes4Wiltshire in order to bid on a rented property.
-If you are interested in shared ownership you will need to register with Homes4Wiltshire and with South West Homes and will need to check the website of the HomeBuy agent, South West Homes, for up to date details of shared ownership homes for sale.
+If you are interested in shared ownership you will need to register with Homes4Wiltshire and with Help to Buy South and will need to check the website of the HomeBuy agent, Help to Buy South, for up to date details of shared ownership homes for sale.

 Affordable housing is funded in a variety of ways including national grants managed by the Homes and Community Agency and developer contributions.